DistrictDataLabs/yellowbrick/docs/index.rst

 Visualizers
 -----------
-We strive to maintain a brain-friendly API.
-Our API is similar to Scikit-Learn's API.
+The primary goal of Yellowbrick is to create a sensical API similar to Scikit-Learn.

 Visualizers are the core objects in Yellowbrick.
 They are similar to transformers in Scikit-Learn.
 Visualizers can wrap a model estimator - similar to how the "ModelCV" (e.g. `RidgeCV <http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RidgeCV.html>`_, `LassoCV <http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LassoCV.html>`_) methods work.

 Some of our most popular visualizers include: